 Overall the book was a good read and it’s worth getting as both a guide and a reference.

 Installation and IDE Support

-multiple IDEs.
+The book is great in covering multiple installation methods and multiple IDEs.
 You can install PHPUnit using Composer, PEAR, through a

 Unit testing and assertions

 Chapter 3 covers what a unit test is, and how to define them using PHPUnit.
 One thing I didn’t like about this chapter is that it refers you to a URL to see a complete list of assertions you can use in tests.
 It would be nice if the complete list was shoved into the back as an appendix so that it could be used as a quick reference.

 In chapter 4, the book covers how to test errors and exceptions and while this is useful, it feels like a section that could have been expanded on further.
 There’s only one example and the code doesn’t show the specific code that’s replaced by the annotation.

 Chapter 5 was surprisingly useful because it gives a good overview of the output of running phpunit and the command-line options available.
 When you’re a complete beginner, this is invaluable, even for experts it’s a handy reference.

 An interesting real-world example that frequently comes up is how to test code that uses external APIs.
 PHPUnit Essentials covers this in chapter 10 with examples of integration with the Stackoverflow, the Paypal, the Facebook and the Twitter APIs.
 While the book covers publicly available APIs, the code examples are solid guide on how to test proprietary external APIs as well.